 Discussions with Harvard professors confirmed to Pratt that Mandela’s style of leadership was indeed unique in how it resolved some very complex and challenging issues.
 Core to the “Mandela way” are personal mastery and self-discipline, something that results in a personal transformation that can help equip someone to leverage change on a massive scale.
 The South African leader was good at adaptive change: Changing the attitudes, hearts and minds of people to get a social system to operate in a new and harmonious way.

 Born and educated in South Africa, Pratt arrived at Harvard in 2017 to participate in the Global Advanced Leadership Initiative, a program that aims to unearth an individual’s purpose of where they think they can make a difference in the world, how to scale it and create change globally.
+She left behind a successful career as managing partner at executive search firm, Memela Pratt & Associates, to pursue a deeper understanding of leadership — the kind that transforms business leaders into world leaders.

 Pratt comes from a long line of highly educated, strong, pioneering women.
 Her grandmother had a science degree and cared about dignity, justice, respect and ethics in the world and her mother took a principled stand against the apartheid government.
+The leadership legacy had already rubbed off on Pratt, who won the 2009 BWA Nedcor South Africa Businesswoman of the Year Award.

 “There is no passion to be found playing small – in settling for a life that is less than the one you are capable of living.” – Nelson Mandela